togakangaroo/togakangaroo.github.io/_drafts/use-simple-modules.md

 ### Identifying Modules

-Looking at the code, a few things jump to mind as immeidate possiblities for modules.
+Looking at the code, a few things jump to mind as immediate possiblities for modules.
 The functions in the `helperfuncs.js` file are simple, contain few dependencies, and are used in multiple places throughout.

 	define('showDialog', function(){
 		var $ = require('jquery');